TheSharks/JagTag-JS/docs/developers/intro.md

 ## Installation and usage

 JagTag-JS is available on [NPM](https://npmjs.com/package/jagtag-js).
-Simply install it with `npm i jagtag-js`.
+Simply install it with `npm i @thesharks/jagtag-js`.

-If you are sketchy about the size of your dependency tree, you can opt out of installing the development dependencies by running `npm i --production jagtag-js`.
-This will not install the dev deps (Which are not needed for the operation of the module).

 Integrating JagTag-JS into your code is also very straight-forward.
 Require the module, pass a string through it, and witness the magic happen.